GitGuardian/ggshield/README.md

 - give executable access to this file

 You can also install the hook locally on desired repositories.
-You just need to go in the repository and execute :
+You just need to go in the repository and execute:

 ```shell
 $ ggshield install --mode local